focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ When dragging splitter, don't change selection on mouse up
 + When selecting by mouse continue to track cursor even when left the editor rect
 + Draw selection with rounded corners
 + Don't accidentally select when clicking near the border